Left arrow

 What’s been your most memorable ride or event?

-Kenya, without question.
-In July 2025, eleven of us rode across several cities on 250cc bikes.
-It wasn’t just about the ride; we helped build a convenience store for a local community and donated tuk-tuks to help locals earn a living.
-It was one of the most rewarding experiences of my life.
+It wasn't just about the ride; we helped build a convenience store for a local community, where profits would go back into helping the community and we donated tuk-tuks to help locals earn a living.
+It remains one of the most rewarding experiences of my life.

 Why do you enjoy riding personally?